 - Presentation or alternate sharing of the work (required for all - and may be in a

 - Research teams must complete program evaluation at the end of semester.

 - Mentors and mentees should attend end of program wrap up event, if applicable.

 - Mandatory meeting

-- Mandatory meeting for all participants at the beginning of the summer.
+- Mandatory meeting for all participants at the beginning of the the program period.

 - Mentor training

-- Mentors participate in 2-3 training sessions during the grant period begins.
+- Mentors participate in training sessions as needed and relevant during the grant period

 - Example topics: Elements of Effective Mentoring/Developing a Mentoring Philosophy;